eliaranita1/project1/README.md

 Hello!
 I'm Derek and I will be the UX designer for our team.
 In addition to designing the site, I plan to help construct of a compelling narrative and plan to implement Python interactive mapping knowledge from DH140.
 I hope to discover exciting, new findings with the team!
 <br/><br/><br/>

+## Project Overview

-**Overview**: Introduce the group project by stating what it is that you are investigating, and why this is a matter of importance.
+Introduce the group project by stating what it is that you are investigating, and why this is a matter of importance.

 As we know, the human species has drastically changed the world